mauromeneghello/bus-off-attack-countermeasures-simulator/README.md

 ### Credits

-Developed as first project for the CyberPhysical and Iot Security Course - Master Thesis in Cybersecurity - University of Padua, 2024–2025
+Developed as first project for the CyberPhysical and Iot Security Course - Master Degree in Cybersecurity - University of Padua, 2024–2025

 **Authors**